Employer Relocation - Your Rights

 Employees may have a right to redundancy pay if:

-- they match the redundancy criteria - eg they have worked for the employer for a certain amount of time
+they match the redundancy criteria - for example they have worked for the employer for a certain amount of time

 Unreasonable could mean refusing to move even though the new location is nearby and the employee could drive or easily take public transport.

 However, it may be reasonable to say no if it involves a difficult journey or affects personal matters like children’s education.